tsedio/tsed/packages/third-parties/keycloak/README.md

 #### Web session store

-Manage server side authentication state.
+Manage the authentication state on server side.

 Install `express-session` as store.